jonaswilz/OneForAll-ShoppingList/README.md

 ```

 ## Legal
-The application is based on &copy; 2020 https://github.com/ibm-watson-data-lab/shopping-list-react-native-pouchdb.git this repo is licensed under Apache 2.0 https://www.apache.org/licenses/LICENSE-2.0.html
+The application is based on &copy; 2020 https://github.com/ibm-watson-data-lab/shopping-list-react-native-pouchdb.git which is licensed under Apache 2.0 https://www.apache.org/licenses/LICENSE-2.0.html